bytebase/bytebase.com/content/docs/get-started/self-host.md

 ### Persistent Volume

-To keep data persistence in production, you need to use the [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) in the cluster.
+We don't recommend this.
+However, if you do not configure [External PostgreSQL](#external-postgresql), then to persist data, you need to use the [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) in the cluster.
 Each cloud provider has its own solution.

 #### For Amazon Elastic Kubernetes Service(EKS)